Could you be driving more value for your organisation through your technology procurement?

 CCS negotiated the MoU directly with Microsoft and so is perfectly placed to explain how to access it and how to get the most from it.
-We can provide an impartial review of current or proposed license requirements, linked to the longer-term strategy of your organisation.
-What’s more, Microsoft licenses can be purchased quickly and simply via the Technology Products 2 framework (RM3733).
+We can provide an impartial review of current or proposed licence requirements, linked to the longer-term strategy of your organisation.
+What’s more, Microsoft licences can be purchased quickly and simply via the Technology Products 2 framework (RM3733).

 What are the benefits of using the Technology Products 2 Framework for Microsoft licensing & support?

-- Microsoft licenses can be purchased alone or as part of a wider procurement including hardware and/or other software; all bespoke requirements can be considered
+- Microsoft licences can be purchased alone or as part of a wider procurement including hardware and/or other software; all bespoke requirements can be considered

 - Best public sector prices – CCS suppliers’ margins are contractually capped (max 2.5%) and these margins can be routinely audited by CCS, with rebates imposed where required to ensure best value is maintained